 I very recently came across a technology being developed under a “social business” unit at my employer, Intel Corp.
-I am excited about its potential benefits to farming and environment -- from what it purports to do and some anecdotal evidence I heard.
+I am excited about its potential benefits to farming and the environment — from what it purports to do and some anecdotal evidence I heard.

 I would like to see if this technology can deliver and help our people.
-Are there any among you interested in learning more about this application that can be now installed even on android phone or tablet.
-This is something doable and cost effective to take to remote villages!
-They are also making it so it can work with very low prdinary phone bandwidth (no internet access needed) to further make it yet more cost-efficient for the user.
+Are there any among you interested in learning more about this application that can be now installed even on an android phone or tablet.
+This is something doable and cost-effective to take to remote villages!
+They are also making it so it can work with very low, ordinary phone bandwidth (no internet access needed) to further make it yet more cost-efficient for the user.

-My colleagues here just sent me additional 10 page material that I can share for detailed peak at the tool’s capability.
+My colleagues here just sent me an additional 10-page material that I can share for a detailed peek at the tool’s capability.

 For the user-manuals and video demos of 4 related applications — plz download from dropbox and view:

 For a high-level usage manual, see this: mrittika_Client_App_Manual.pdf